 It is also possible to negotiate how to divide marital debts.
-For example, a spouse who wishes to keep a house, boat, business, or other large asset may agree to take on additional debt.
+For example, a spouse who wishes to keep a house, boat, business, or another large asset may agree to take on additional debt.
 One scenario where this is especially useful is if most of the marital assets are illiquid and couldn’t be equally divided without selling them.

-Our Toronto property debt division lawyers are here to answer your questions and guide you through the process.
+Our property debt division lawyers are here to answer your questions and guide you through the process.
 We may be able to help you with the following.